Mersal

-The film's principal photography commenced on 1 February 2017, at Chennai and was completed that September, within 130 working days.
+The film was officially announced in October 2016, the film's principal photography commenced on 1 February 2017, at Chennai and was completed in June 2017, within 130 working days.
 Filming took place on Gdańsk, Poland and Jaisalmer, Rajasthan.
 The background score and soundtrack album were composed by A. R. Rahman, while the cinematography was done by G. K. Vishnu and edited by Ruben.